loathengine/Empirical-Percision/README.md

 The Law of Large Numbers (LLN) posits that as the number of observations increases, the sample mean approaches the true mean.

-** Randomness in the Short Run: **  The small collections in a short-run are inherently uncertain.
+**Randomness in the Short Run **  The small collections in a short-run are inherently uncertain.
 Getting tails 3 times in a row doesn't mean you found a coin flip harmonic.
-** Convergence in the Long Run: ** Regardless of the initial conditions, all systems will eventually converge to the same long-run level.
+**Convergence in the Long Run:** Regardless of the initial conditions, all systems will eventually converge to the same long-run level.

-** Examples of LLN in the wild: **
+**Examples of LLN in the wild:**

 Casino Games: Casinos rely on the Law of Large Numbers.
 While a player might win or lose a few spins of roulette, over thousands of spins, the casino is guaranteed to make a profit because the house edge will play out as expected.